-Lower the bed again, raise it and lower it.
+Lower the bed again - raise it and lower it.
 Still not working.
-Just level the head.
-Keep going with the protamine.
+Just level the - the head.
+Okay, keep going with the protamine.
 Yes.
-You going to spin the rest.
-Hold this cannula in place and 15 blade.
+You’re going to spin the rest, okay?
+Hold this cannula - 15 blade.
 Find a right angle.
 Again, when you turn the knot, I don’t wanna see any tension in the aorta, it’s important.
 Really important.
-When you are gonna be independent, you want your assistant to do that.
+When you’re going to be independent, you’ll want your assistant to do that.

 Go ahead and go down.
 And now outside.
 Okay, cannula is out.
 Thank you.

 [Resident]: Can you wipe my left hand please?